Gamerogalt/switch/README.md

 2. Click **"Change Hotkey..."**.
 3. Press your new desired key combination.
 The app will save it automatically!

+## Troubleshooting ⚠️
+**Hotkey Not Working in Certain Apps?**
+If your hotkey works everywhere *except* when you are using certain applications (like Task Manager, Registry Editor, or some IDEs), it's because those applications are running as **Administrator**.
+Windows security prevents normal background apps from intercepting keys when an Admin window is in focus.
+**Fix:** Run `Switch.exe` as Administrator, and it will work perfectly everywhere!

 ## For Developers 👨‍💻
 Want to see how it works or modify it yourself?
 *   `Switch.cs` contains the entire source code (C#).